hasarieddeen/TeraMIMO/README.md

 2- In the GUI, select the parameters as required for your simulation and click on “Run"!

-3- The results are saved to the workspace
+3- The results are saved to the workspace!